Adrian30-hub/2ECE-E_TIU/README.md

 ```

-#### 3) **Above-Mean Squares Problem** - Creates a function that convert all letters to lowercase, remove all spaces from the first name, remove all spaces from the last name, and join the processed first and last names using one period (.).
+#### 3) **Above-Mean Squares Problem** - Generates a 6x6 array of squared numbers from 1 to 36, extracts the elements greater than the mean, and saves the result to a file.

 ```python